jaspector

 A building permit is required for new residential construction, new commercial construction, structural additions and modifications, repairs to structures damaged by disaster or decay, and changes in occupancy or use within unincorporated Miner County.

+Not all construction work requires a permit in unincorporated Miner County, SD.
 The following work is generally exempt: One- and two-family dwellings; Mobile and manufactured homes; Townhouses; Farmstead buildings and accessory structures; Agricultural buildings in unincorporated rural areas.
 Note: Exempt from building permit does not mean exempt from zoning compliance verification.
 Local ordinances may require zoning compliance verification even for exempt structures.
 Confirm edge cases with the Zoning Administrator before proceeding.
+When in doubt, confirm with the local building department before starting work.